REGEXP_LIKE

 Description of the illustration regexp_like_condition.gif

-• pattern is the regular expression.
-It is usually a text literal and can be of any of the datatypes CHARVARCHAR2NCHAR, or NVARCHAR2.
+source_stringis a character expression that serves as the search value.
+It is commonly a character column and can be of any of the datatypesCHAR,VARCHAR2,NCHAR,NVARCHAR2,CLOB, orNCLOB.patternis the regular expression.
+It is usually a text literal and can be of any of the datatypesCHAR,VARCHAR2,NCHAR, orNVARCHAR2.
 It can contain up to 512 bytes.
-If the datatype of pattern is different from the datatype of source_string, Oracle converts pattern to the datatype of source_string.
-For a listing of the operators you can specify in pattern, please refer to Appendix C, " Oracle Regular Expression Support".
+If the datatype ofpatternis different from the datatype ofsource_string, Oracle convertspatternto the datatype ofsource_string.
+For a listing of the operators you can specify inpattern, please refer to Appendix C, " Oracle Regular Expression Support".match_parameteris a text literal that lets you change the default matching behavior of the function.
+You can specify one or more of the following values formatch_parameter:

-If you specify multiple contradictory values, Oracle uses the last value.
-For example, if you specify 'ic', then Oracle uses case-sensitive matching.
+'ic', then Oracle uses case-sensitive matching.
 If you specify a character other than those shown above, then Oracle returns an error.

-If you omit match_parameter, then:
+If you omitmatch_parameter, then:

-• A period (.) does not match the newline character.
+NLS_SORTparameter. - A period (.) does not match the newline character.

-• The source string is treated as a single line.
+- The source string is treated as a single line.

 See Also: